donPuerto/nuxt3-primevue3-crm-project/PROGRESSREPORT.md

 - So far, @antfu/eslint-config works on Nuxt 3
 - Primevue conversation from Vite to Nuxt, Failed! but got an idea now
 - Supabase, not work for today
+- Pending: Tabsizing not working at the moment

 Saturday 16/09/2023